DarkGhostHunter/Larapass/README.md

 ### 6. Set up account recovery (optional)

-Probably you will want to offer a way to recover an account if the user loses his credentials.
+Probably you will want to offer a way to "recover" an account if the user loses his credentials, which is basically a way to attach a new one.
 You can use the `WebAuthnDeviceLostController` and `WebAuthnRecoveryController` [which are also published](#4-register-the-routes-optional), along with these routes:

 ```php
 Route::get('webauthn/lost', 'Auth\WebAuthnDeviceLostController@showDeviceLostForm')